As a company director, you bear a great deal of responsibility.

 An effective way to limit your personal risks is to purchase a good directors’ liability insurance policy (D&O insurance).
 When purchasing or reviewing this insurance, pay attention to the legal assistance coverage; it is important that the insurance covers not only damages, but also the cost of legal assistance in defending against liability claims.
 In addition, check whether the insurance also covers runaway risks, so that events that occurred during your term of office but did not result in a claim until later are also covered.

-To demonstrate that you as a director are “in control,” it is necessary to systematically monitor the company.
+To demonstrate that you, as a director, are ‘in control’, it is necessary to monitor the company systematically.
 This includes both financial and operational aspects.
-A monthly financial report is essential and should not only look back at the results, but also look ahead with forecasts.
-Important areas of focus are the development of working capital, the order book and expected turnover, margin developments by product group or division, the payment behavior of key customers and compliance with bank covenants.
-Financial problems often manifest themselves first in operational indicators.
-An increase in quality complaints, delays in delivery times, rising absenteeism and staff turnover, maintenance backlogs and the postponement of investments are signals that should be recognized early.
-By noticing these signals early, you can intervene quickly and prevent further escalation.
+Monthly financial reporting is essential and should not only look back at the results, but also look ahead with forecasts.
+Important points to consider are the development of working capital, the order book and expected turnover, margin developments per product group or division, the payment behaviour of important customers and compliance with bank covenants.

 How decisions are made and recorded is very important.
 In case of legal proceedings, it will be judged whether you have acted carefully as a director.
 It is therefore essential to hold regular board meetings with a fixed agenda and thorough preparation.
 Keep careful minutes of these meetings, recording discussions, decisions and any objections made by directors.
 Engaging outside advisors when necessary, and documenting their advice and your follow-up to it, is also important.
 This documentation serves as evidence of your careful actions and can protect you from personal liability.

-In times of financial uncertainty, managing relationships with stakeholders is a delicate balance.
+In times of financial uncertainty, managing relationships with stakeholders is a delicate balancing act.
 Transparent and timely communication is important, but hasty or careless communication can be damaging.
 Your relationship with banks and other financiers is crucial.
-It is wise to communicate financial challenges early and share realistic, validated forecasts.
-Work with financiers to find solutions, such as refinancing or modified terms.
-Make sure all communications are carefully documented.
-When financial difficulties arise, the interests of shareholders and the company may diverge.
-Consider what information you are required to share and at what time, whether shareholder approval is needed for certain decisions, and how to deal with shareholders who are also creditors.
+It is wise to communicate early about financial challenges and share realistic, validated forecasts.
+Together with financiers, you can look for solutions, such as refinancing or adjusted terms and conditions.
+Ensure that all communication is carefully documented.

 Your employees are an important asset of the company.
 It is essential to look after their interests and fulfil legal obligations.
 Decide when and how to inform the works council about the financial situation.
 Consider measures to retain and motivate key staff.
 Be open but careful in your communication to avoid unrest and speculation.

-There are several options for dealing with financial problems.
-It is important to consider these options early and make strategic choices.
-An informal restructuring involves trying to reach a solution with key stakeholders outside of court.
-This may include renegotiating payment terms with creditors, raising new capital or refinancing, and implementing cost-saving measures and efficiencies within the company.
-Since 2021, the Homologation Private Arrangement Act (WHOA) allows for debt restructuring without the consent of all creditors.
-The benefits of the WHOA include preventing bankruptcy and preserving the company, flexibility in offering an agreement to different classes of creditors, and protection against enforcement action by creditors during the process.
+There are various ways to tackle financial problems.
+It is important to consider these options at an early stage and make strategic choices.
+Informal restructuring involves trying to reach a solution with key stakeholders outside of court.
+This may include renegotiating payment terms with creditors, raising new capital or refinancing, and implementing cost-cutting measures and efficiency improvements within the company.

 Besides protecting the business, it is wise to pay attention to your personal financial situation.
 List your private assets and financial obligations.
 Consider whether your prenuptial agreement provides sufficient protection and whether adjustment is needed.
 Assess whether you can terminate or limit personal guarantees.
 Check whether your insurance policies are up to date and provide adequate coverage.